 What This Guide Covers

-Marloo's meeting bot joins your client calls on Microsoft Teams, Zoom, and other platforms to record and transcribe them for you.
+Marloo's meeting bot joins your client calls on Microsoft Teams, Zoom, and Google Meet to record and transcribe them for you.
 Sometimes the bot can't get into the meeting, or leaves early.
 This guide walks you through the most common issues and exactly how to fix them.

 Quick Reference